 These collective management organizations will get your underlying music monetized!

 Writers are the people who come up with the melody, harmony, lyrics, arrangements, beats, etc. of a piece of music.

 If you work for a publishing company or write songs that end up on digital services, you might be owed money!

 Sign up and get your copyright share of music.

 You can be a writer, but not a publisher in the music industry - you'll still collect your music royalties.

 Unless the writer is also a publisher, they don't have to worry about sync licensing and other models.

 Pretty much anybody that operates with music publishing rights is considered a publisher.

-Publishers may be in charge of a song's copy rights, licencing, etc.
+Your independent publishing company may be in charge of a song's copy rights, licensing, etc.